top of page

 There are also discounted rates and EV rates, especially for those charging electric vehicles, which are both worth looking out for.

-Is the price the only reason to switch energy providers?
+Q: Is the price the only reason to switch energy providers?

 But it's far from the only reason customers told us they switched.
 The good reputation of the supplier was most significant for a third of switchers. while at least one in 10 people told us that the following were significant reasons for them switching: